gluecose/test-vectors/README.md

 * If the `external` key is present, load it and Base16 decode it into a byte buffer.
 This represents what COSE calls "Externally Supplied Data".

+* If the `detachedPayload` key is present, load it and Base16 decode it into a byte buffer.
+This is to be used when constructing the COSE `Sig_Structure` in lieu of the `nil` payload in the `taggedCOSESign1`.

 * Call the verify API exposed by your implementation passing the key, the signature scheme, the tagged COSE_Sign1 data, and the optional externally supplied data.